secretstartups/handbook/customer-success/professional-services-engineering/professional-services-operations/index.html.md

 Accurate time tracking records of hours is essential to ensure revenue can be recognized based upon percentage completion of a project scope as outlined in a Statement of Work ("SOW"), and this data is used in the calculation of gross margin.
 Key points for time tracking include:

 - Best practice is to record time at the end of each day.
-This provides the most accurate account of hours worked and when it was worked.
+This provides the most accurate account of hours worked and when it was worked
-- Each PSE is required and responsible for tracking their own hours, and submitted weekly by Friday EOD for the week worked.
+- Each PSE is required and responsible for tracking their own hours, and submitted weekly by Friday EOD for the week worked
+- If time will be worked over the weekend, time sheet should still be submitted by Friday, EOD, then a new line created on the time sheet for hours worked over the weekend
 - Billable hours represent work hours that a staff member reports as being aligned to a specific SOW.
-The format for daily time tracking for each team member is shown below, and is reviewed weekly by PS Operations and Manager.
+The format for daily time tracking for each team member is shown below, and is reviewed weekly by PS Operations and Manager
-- Hours for PTO, Holidays and Friends and Family day are no longer required to be submitted in the weekly time sheet.
+- Hours for PTO, Holidays and Friends and Family day are no longer required to be submitted in the weekly time sheet
+- Notes are required for the PS Time Tracking Creditable and PS Time Tracking Non Credit projects only, not on customer projects

   - PTO should be submitted in the time off feature in Mavenlink, and also follow the company guidelines, [time off process](https://about.gitlab.com/handbook/paid-time-off/#a-gitlab-team-members-guide-to-time-off)
   - Holidays along with Friends and Family day are scheduled on the Mavenlink calendar